Helluva Boss: Production and release

+In June 2019, Medrano stated that she was working with Erica Lindbeck, Brock Baker, and Brandon Rogers on a "new project".
 The pilot of Helluva Boss was cast by voice actor Kellen Goff and voice directed by Medrano and Rick Zieff.
-In June 2019, Medrano stated that she was working with Erica Lindbeck, Brock Baker, and Brandon Rogers on a "new project".
-The company Horseless Cowboy assisted Medrano with voice work during the first season, with Richard Horvitz and Medrano voice directing.
 Lucas Bermudez of Screen Rant attributed the success of Hazbin Hotel as the sole reason for Helluva Boss being greenlit.
-At some point, Rogers asked Jinkx Monsoon to voice a character in Helluva Boss, but Monsoon wanted to voice "stock characters" instead, so they did so, voicing various background and one-off characters in the show's first season.
+At some point, Rogers asked Jinkx Monsoon to voice a character in Helluva Boss, but Monsoon wanted to voice "stock characters" instead, so she did so, voicing various background and one-off characters in the show's first season.

 On November 25, 2019, the pilot was released on Medrano's YouTube channel.
 Medrano contributed her writing and animation skills to the episode.
 Writing production for more episodes began in December 2019, with 8 episodes ordered.
-In August 2020, the recording for the first eight episodes of season 1 was completed, and Lucas Bermudez of Screen Rant predicted that more episodes of Helluva Boss would be released to YouTube "as a web series" because of the COVID-19 pandemic.
+The company Horseless Cowboy assisted Medrano with voice work during the first season, with Richard Horvitz and Medrano voice directing.
+In August 2020, the recording for season 1 was completed, and Lucas Bermudez of Screen Rant predicted that more episodes of Helluva Boss would be released to YouTube "as a web series" because of the COVID-19 pandemic.

 On October 31, 2020, the first episode of season 1 was released.
 In the episode, Rogers and Horvitz return as Blitzo and Moxxie, and while Lindbeck returns as Loona, she is replaced by Vivian Nixon as the voice of Millie.
 Baker was replaced by Bryce Pinkham as Stolas.
 Guest stars of the episode include Monsoon, Mara Wilson, and Maxwell Atoms.

 On January 31, 2021, the third episode of the series was age-restricted by YouTube.
-In response, entertainment site Newgrounds offered to host an uncensored version of the episode and promote it with "a front page banner", something which Medrano expressed interest in.
-The episode's age restriction was lifted the next day.
+In response, the entertainment site Newgrounds offered to host an uncensored version of the episode and promote it with "a front page banner", something which Medrano expressed interest in.
+The episode's age restriction was lifted the next day, and was later removed.

 In September 2021, Medrano spoke on a virtual stage at the Animation Exposé of the Ottawa International Animation Festival about creating Hazbin Hotel and Helluva Boss.
 She was joined by Bryan Dimas, the associate producer of development at Warner Bros.
 Animation and co-director of a group called LatinX in Animation.